The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The Sprint Review event may also include additional topics.
-Topics of conversation may be indicative estimates of time, budget and cost, market dynamics, consumers, potential new opportunities, and the business value of the product.
+Those may be indicative estimates of time, budget and cost, market dynamics, consumers, potential new opportunities, and the business value of the product.

-Although these are important and interesting business topics, these parameters should be more closely related to nearby upcoming sprints (best next Sprint).
+Although these are important and interesting business topics, these parameters should be more closely related to nearby upcoming Sprints (at best the next Sprint).
 It is advisable to avoid plans and projections for the distant future.

-The demonstration, feedback, completion, discussions, item rearrangement - all these situations can be defined as "sub-events" in the whole regulated Sprint Review event.
+The demonstration, feedback, discussions, item rearrangement can be defined as "sub-events" in the whole regulated Sprint Review event.

 Starting and ending a Sprint Review event may not always be the same.
 The Product Owner role invites business stakeholders and various representatives or users.
 There may be many participants and factors involved.
-Sometimes the client does not come to the meeting or send different people at different times each time.
+Sometimes the client does not come to the meeting or sends different people each time.

-Not only the sequence of the event but the format of the event, as well as specific details, will depend on the client (or their representatives) or business stakeholders of your organization.
+The sequence, format, specific details of the event will depend on the client (or their representatives) or business stakeholders of your organization.

-The Sprint Review event, with a one-week sprint, has a limit of 1 hour.
+The Sprint Review event, with a one-week Sprint, has a limit of 1 hour.
 For all discussions, inspections, reviews, item arrangements, comments from various business people, the time allocated for the event may not be sufficient.
-Respecting the time limit of the event is a real and serious challenge.
+Respecting the time limit is a real and serious challenge.

 In the real world, Scrum rules are often broken.
 Businesses may not know them or may not be interested in the Scrum recommendations.

-The Scrum Master role should interfere with such situations and explain that wasting time hinders work and complicates planning.
+The Scrum Master role should interfere with such situations and explain that interrupting the process hinders work and complicates planning.

-Get together in the usual place for your Sprint Review event.
-It turns out that the attendees are the Scrum Master role, the Development team without a new beginner, the Client-side Project Manager, the Client-side Product Manager, Business Analyst, and an external Usability consultant.
+Everyone starts gathering for the Sprint Review event at the usual place.
+It turns out that the attendees are the Scrum Master role, the Development team without the beginner participant, the Client-side Project Manager, the Client-side Product Manager, Business Analyst, and an external Usability consultant.

-The Product Owner role of your Scrum team needs to be called, as it is a key and important role whose presence should not be easily missed.
+The Product Owner of your Scrum team needs to be called, as it is a key and important role that should be present.
 The new member of the Development Team is also advised to be present to familiarize themselves with the atmosphere and processes of the team and organization.

-A project manager from your organization came to the Sprint Review event.
-He listens carefully and watches everything.
+A project manager from your organization attends the Sprint Review event.
+He listens and observes everything that happens carefully.
 He is pleased that the work is going well.
 Finally, he turns to the Scrum Master role and asks when the product increment is expected to be released in a live environment.

 Project management topics related to defining milestones are not the theme of this event.
-It is recommended that the Product Owner role discuss these issues with this project manager after the event is over.
+It is recommended that the Product Owner role discusses these issues with the project manager after the event is over.

-An outside business person asks the Scrum Master of the team if the product increment can be presented to real users this week.
+An outside business person asks the team’s Scrum Master if the product increment can be presented to real users this week.

 Let's first recall what a product increment is.

-The "Potentially Shippable Product Increment" is a working version of the product being worked on that can be made available to end-users.
-These "product increments" for this period must be fully completed.
+The "Potentially Shippable Product Increment" is a working version of the product in development that can be made available to end-users.
+These "product increments" must be fully completed for the duration of the Sprint.
 There should be no hidden work that still needs to be done.

-The inspection is carried out on the "incremented" product, and any adjustments made are made to create a better and more valuable product.
+The inspection is carried out on the increment, and any adjustments made aim to create a better and more valuable product.

-The Potentially Shippable Product Increment is the version of the product that we inspect and review during the Demo but is often not the real product.
+The Potentially Shippable Product Increment is the version of the product that is inspected and reviewed during the Demo but is often not the real product.
 It's just "potentially ready".

-At some point, the incremented product is delivered in a real environment.
+At some point, the increment is delivered in a real environment.
 The Product Owner role is responsible for the release.

-When the Scrum team works for a client, they usually first ask the client about releasing the product in a real public environment.
+When the Scrum team works for a client, they usually ask them first about releasing the product in a real public environment.

-The Scrum Master role should not be relevant to either the increment or the real product.
+The Scrum Master role should not be relevant to both the increment and the released product.

-A brief description of this reaction would be that the Scrum Master role should not be relevant to this question and offer answers but instead transfers this topic to the Product Owner role.
+To summarize, the Scrum Master role should not be relevant to this question and should not offer answers but instead transfers this topic to the Product Owner role.